 Capital Gains Tax

-If you are unable to prove that the property that you are selling was not your main home, it is likely that you will be eligible to pay capital gains tax on such a transaction.
-If this is the case, you will have a tax free allowance, which for the tax year 2011-2012 is £10,100.
-A trust limit of £5,050 is also set.
+If you are unable to prove that the property that you are selling was not your main home, it is possible that you will be eligible to pay capital gains tax on such a transaction.

 When undertaking any transactions that involve a capital gain the HMRC strongly recommends that you keep all of the relevant documentation that accompanies the sale.
 For example; the contracts for the sale itself.